-Mount Howitt has been invoked as a topographic icon, a reminder of the timelessness of the natural world.
-Some choose to see this timelessness in comparison to such flimsily transient concepts as 'civilisation' or 'society'; Early rootless refusers chose to walk the land indefinitely, eschewing the civilisation of settlement, and in so doing gave us the verb to saunter. † 'Well may they wilt, marry and profusely blush, be troth!
+Mount Howitt has been invoked as a topographic icon\, a reminder of the timelessness of the natural world.
+Some choose to see this timelessness in comparison to such flimsily transient concepts as 'civilisation' or 'society'; Early rootless refusers chose to walk the land indefinitely, eschewing the civilisation of settlement, and in so doing gave us the verb to saunter. †

+\ 'Well may they wilt, marry and profusely blush, be troth!
 For that saying is as old as the howitts.'
-James Joyce Finnegan's Wake 1939' Footnotes define this variously as 'old as the hills - very old.' - finwake.com and 'as old as the hills (howitts are mountains in Australia)' - Collaborative-synthesis. † 'from sans terre, without land or a home, which, therefore, in the good sense, will mean having no particular home but equally at home anywhere' - Thoreau, H. D. 'Walking', 1851.
+James Joyce Finnegan's Wake 1939' Footnotes define this variously as 'old as the hills - very old.' - finwake.com and 'as old as the hills (howitts are mountains in Australia)' - Collaborative-synthesis.

 III: Rural; Ruralism; Ruralist; Ruralite; Ruraly; Ruralness.

 Contemporary dictionaries define pastoral as a synonym for rural.
 Pastoral explicitly describes agriculture: stewardship of the land and animal husbandry.
-The use of rural and pastoral both as noun and verb suggests an expanded meaning in both contexts; always not just 'there' but also 'what is done (there)'.
-A brief history of the rural college of art part #2 (2002) On an empty beachside road on long island, NY I took a large pinhole camera photograph with a cardboard box, later that evening in a bar the bartender said he'd seen me and asked if I was releasing an injured bird.
-Text fragment, undated, RCA archive 72: From the field - Aus dem Feld, a solo show by David Gates, representing the Rural College of Art.
-David Gates (197X) lives and works in Essex, which also constitutes much of the Rural College of Art's studio and the focus of its field studies.
-The 3-day show From the Field - Aus dem Feld naturally evolved Text fragment dated 2013, RCA archive (Re)producing the Rural: a practice that is both 'there' and 'what is done there'.
+The use of rural and pastoral as both noun and verb suggests an expanded meaning in both contexts; always not just 'there' but also 'what is done (there)'.

+A brief history of the rural college of art part #2 (2002)

+On an empty beachside road on long island, NY I took a large pinhole camera photograph with a cardboard box, later that evening in a bar the bartender said he'd seen me and asked if I was releasing an injured bird.

+Text fragment, undated, RCA archive

+72: From the field - Aus dem Feld, a solo show by David Gates, representing the Rural College of Art.

+David Gates (\197X) lives and works in Essex, which also constitutes much of the Rural College of Art's studio and the focus of its field studies.
+The 3-day show From the Field - Aus dem Feld naturally evolved .....

+Text fragment dated 2013, RCA archive

+(Re)producing the Rural: a practice that is both 'there' and 'what is done there'.

 William (1792-1879) and Mary (1799-1888) Howitt (married 1821), individually, and in collaboration, wrote poetry, fiction and criticism concerned with the topography and sociology of a rapidly urbanising society.
-Like a number of their culturally empowered contemporaries, they perceived significant discord resulting from the meeting of urban, industrial culture and the pastimes, spiritualism and way of life of traditional rural communities.
-The historical position of the Howitts is significantly less than others such as the more politically engaged radical William Cobett or the aloof utopian ideologue William Morris, despite their having collectively published well over 100 texts.
-This significant body of work both factually documents and celebrates in imaginative prose a connection between people and place wholly removed from the alienated individualism of urban life.
-The stewardship of natural resources in agriculture, rather than the city's domination of the earth; the reciprocal relationship with the land of those who settled it and their responsibilities to share the earth's bounty with those who were at its mercy. †
+Like a number of their culturally empowered contemporaries, they perceived significant discord resulting from the meeting of urban, industrial culture and the past times, spiritualism and way of life of traditional rural communities.
+The historical position of the Howitts\ is significantly less than others such as the more politically engaged radical William Cobett or the aloof utopian ideologue, William Morris despite their having collectively published well over 100 texts.
+This significant body of work factually documents and celebrates in imaginative prose a connection between people and place wholly removed from the alienated individualism of urban life.
+The stewardship of natural resources in agriculture rather than the city's domination of the earth; the reciprocal relationship with the land of those who settled it and their responsibilities to share the earth's bounty with those who were at its mercy. †